AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-generic-MDM.md

 - After users sign in successfully, the extension is automatically used to sign in to any other supported app or website.

-You can test Single Sign on by opening Safari in [Private mode](https://support.apple.com/guide/ipad/browse-the-web-privately-ipad8ea0fc1a/ipados) and opening the site https://portal.office.com, no username and password will be required.
+You can test Single Sign on by opening Safari in [Private mode](https://support.apple.com/guide/ipad/browse-the-web-privately-ipad8ea0fc1a/ipados) (opens Apple's web site) and opening the site https://portal.office.com, no username and password will be required.

 ## Next steps